syl20bnr/spacemacs-elpa-mirror/melpa/basic-mode-readme.txt

 This package provides a major mode for editing BASIC code, including syntax highlighting and indentation.

+You can format the region, or the entire buffer, by typing C-c C-f.

 Installation:

 The easiest way to install basic-mode is from MELPA, please see